genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 ## DumpIt script

-To copy data from a Genesis database, use the 'DumpIt' command.
+To copy data from a Genesis database, use the `DumpIt` command.

 ### Syntax